BallMJ92/CryPy/README.md

 # CryPy
-Implementations of cryptographic algorithms in python for learning and research purposes
+Implementations of cryptographic algorithms in python for learning and research purposes.